-Tim McAlpine, PhD, Chair, Division of Humanities & Fine Arts Center for Global Citizenship, Room 106 (270) 384-8081 mcalpine@lindsey.edu
+Kara Mollis, Ph.D., Chair, Division of Humanities & Fine Arts W.W.
+Slider Humanities Center, Room 302 (270) 384-8233 mollisk@lindsey.edu

-Robert Brock, MFA, Program CoordinatorGoodhue Academic Center, Room 302(270) 384-7382brockr@lindsey.edu
+Robert Brock, M.F.A., Program Coordinator Goodhue Academic Center, Room 302 (270) 384-7382 brockr@lindsey.edu

-Full-time program faculty: Robert Brock, MFA
+Full-time program faculty: Robert Brock, M.F.A.

-The mission of the Theatre program is to provide a nurturing and challenging artistic environment that celebrates our history and anticipates our future and to enhance the cultural and aesthetic experience of our campus and community through quality productions and educational outreach.
+The mission of the theatre program is to provide a nurturing and challenging artistic environment that celebrates our history and anticipates our future and to enhance the cultural and aesthetic experience of our campus and community through quality productions and educational outreach.